rnainformatics/ribo-uORF/README.md

-# Source code for modified RibORF and related programs are available at https://github.com/rnainformatics/ribo-uORF.

 > The source code is provided by Liuqi (biolq668@gmail.com).
 For questions and comments, please contact Liuqi or submit an issue on github.

 This source code repository can be separated into three main sections：